Skip to main content

 Added in v1.23

-The flat index is a simple, lightweight index that is fast to build and has a very small memory footprint.
+The flat index is one of the fundamental ways to implement vector indexing in databases.
+As the name suggests, it's a simple, lightweight index that is fast to build and has a very small memory footprint.
 This index type is a good choice for use cases where each end user (i.e. tenant) has their own, isolated, dataset, such as in a SaaS product for example, or a database of isolated record sets.

 As the name suggests, the flat index is a single layer of disk-backed data objects and thus a very small memory footprint.
 The flat index is a good choice for small collections, such as for multi-tenancy use cases.